AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 ## Introduction
 This report summarizes my experience experimenting with some deep learning forecasting models, on a time series dataset of hourly energy consumption values.
-I used PyTorch and Lightning to build and benchmark an LSTM-based and a Transformer-based forecasting model.
+I used PyTorch and Lightning to build and benchmark two multi-horizon forecasting models: An LSTM-based model, and a Transformer-based model.
 The goal was to familiarize and experiment with these architectures, and better understand some variants developed for time series forecasting.
 \
 \
 This report will go over the problem formulation, the architectures of the models built, and their performance comparisons.
 We'll also talk about some architectures that inspired this experiment.
 The code & implementation details can be found in Jupyter notebooks in this repository.
 The Torch classes are also available in Python scripts, but keep in mind the implementations are tailored to this problem & dataset.